pado-labs/pado-network/docker/README-AOWorker.md

 Storing data on a contract is expensive, so we use [arweave](https://www.arweave.org/) which is cheaper to store data.

-In order to use [Arseeding](https://web3infra.dev/docs/arseeding/introduction/lightNode), you need to first transfer some ETH to [everPay](https://app.everpay.io/), which wallet corresponds to the ecdsa key previously mentioned above.
+In order to use [Arseeding](https://web3infra.dev/docs/arseeding/introduction/lightNode), you need to first transfer some AR to [everPay](https://app.everpay.io/), which wallet corresponds to the ArWallet previously mentioned above.

 ## Registry